5am-6am Saturday (Marathon & 50km)

 8:30am Saturday (Half Marathon)

-This is an event designed for walkers.
+This is an event designed for walkers, wheelers, and riders.
 We welcome all walkers, including, but not limited to, ordinary walkers, fitness walkers, power walkers, nordic walkers, race walkers, hikers and even walk/runners.

 Styles of Walking